 | project skuName = tostring(sku.name), osType = tostring(properties.osType), location, latestSpotPriceUSD = todouble(properties.spotPrices[0].priceUSD)

-|orderby latestSpotPriceUSD asc
+| order by latestSpotPriceUSD asc

 Anyway, you will get the same result.
 So, you can use either Azure Resource Graph or Azure Retail Price API to query the pricing history of Spot VMs.
 It is up to you.